swapnilxi/AI-LLM-Ninja/README.md

 A directory containing various AI agent-related projects.

 - **Microsoft's AI Agents Course**: A comprehensive, 10-lesson course created by Microsoft, designed to teach the fundamentals of building AI Agents.
 It includes code samples, videos, and extra learning resources.
-- **Company Analyzer**: An incomplete project that was likely intended to be a tool for analyzing company data.
-The backend is currently empty.
+- **Company Analyzer**: An in progress project that was likely intended to be a tool for analyzing company financial data .
 - **Other Agents**: The directory also contains other agent projects such as a `voice_agent` and a `post_agent`.

 ### 🛍️ Amazon AI Scraping and Research